TommyMart/Data_Visualisation_API/readme.md

 For a regular (not admin) user to delete or update data from a table, they must be the creator of that data, so we can use `get_jwt_identity()` to check the identity of the user and match it against the user identity who created the data.
 This can be written as `str(invoice.attendee_id) != get_jwt_identity()`, where 'invoice', is the data the user is trying to update or delete.

+To perform all the queries below, besides register and login, an active JWT token must be attached to the user making the query for it to be successful.
+This means that a user must be logged in to make CRUD relational database queries.

 ### Authentication

 ***Login*** <br>